erodola/FundCG-s1-2018/README.md

 ### News

 - **28/09/2018:** **Bring your laptop** for the lectures on Mon 01 and Thu 04!
 We'll do some live coding.
-- **27/09/2018:** The code solutions for the exercises from the first lecture are now published.

 ### Logistics